 In addition to the great views, Bearwallow Mountain is also home to an abandoned fire lookout tower.
 Though you may be tempted to climb it, the tower is closed to hikers (if there’s a ranger nearby, you’d likely be fined if caught).

 Mt.
-Mitchell, the highest peak in North Carolina, and Mt.
+Mitchell, the highest peak in North Carolina, and also Mt.
 Pisgah are both visible from the top Bearwallow Mountain which certainly makes this a well worth it hike in Asheville.

 6. Black Balsam

 There’s perhaps no more of an iconic Asheville hike than Black Balsam Knob.
-This popular, and populated, trail offers sweeping views of the Shining Rock Wilderness Area and the southern Blue Ridge Mountains.
+This popular, and also populated, trail offers sweeping views of the Shining Rock Wilderness Area and the southern Blue Ridge Mountains.

-If you have the energy, loop your way over to Tennent Mountain and then back to the parking area for an excellent and scenic 5-mile loop hike.
+If you have the energy, loop your way over to Tennent Mountain and then also back to the parking area for an excellent and scenic 5-mile loop hike.
 The hike from Black Balsam to Tennent Mountain is extraordinary, offering 360-degree views the entire way.

 7. Devil’s Courthouse